NashTech Blog

 Adding Animation and Interactivity

-CSS can also be used to animate and add interactivity to SVGs, making them more engaging for users.
-Here’s how you can achieve that:
+CSS also can be used to animate and add interactivity to SVGs, making them extra enticing for users.
+Here’s how you may reap that:

 Hover Effects